ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - The fastest and most relevant search to easily take human language keywords to display the business owners product page for the usr to find and purchase

 Problem Space - Lens
+- Trigger: An entrepreneur wants to understand more information about a market
+- Pain Point: I need to find information
+- Problem: I want to know if this information fits this criteria and get peoples opinions
+- Solution:
+    - The community gets incentives for controbitnuting answers

+1. Create  lens
+- create

+KPIs
+- new users
+-

 - Generate Ideas